chenpenghao/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 1a.
 Either or both of the selected tags are not found
 > 1a1.
-To-do list shows error message for target not found
+To-do list shows error message for target not found <br>
 > Use case ends

 2a.
 Some of the tasks are having both tags at the same time
 > 2a1.
-To-do list deleted tag A of such tasks and leave only tag B
+To-do list deleted tag A of such tasks and leave only tag B <br>
 > Use case ends <br>

 <br>